Sharpening Pricing & Information

 Include a note with your shipping information, phone number and email address, as well as any special instructions.
 When your order is completed we will email you an invoice.
 You can then send us an email transfer, or call us with your credit card information

 Orders will be ready within 7-9 business days.
 We'll contact you when your order is available for pickup.
-We are exceptional busy right now and apologize for the long waits, we are working hard to get sharpening times back down to 48 hours.

 Send your order to: